stevenmasilonis/Java-Projects/README.md

 # Java-Projects
-These are projects that I made for my Software 1 class!
+These are projects that I made for my Software 1 class in eclipse!
 See the src folder for my code.